 Yeshua is said to have been born in what are now the occupied territories -- formerly called Palestine - circa 4 to 7 BCE.
 Two of the Gospels say that Yeshua was born of a virgin; John seems to deny the possibility, and Mark is silent on the virgin birth.

-Yeshua's ministry lasted for one year largely in the Gallilee (according to the Gospels of Mark, Matthew and Luke) or a three year largely in Judea (according to the Gospel of John) ministry, starting when he was about 30 years old.
+Yeshua's ministry lasted for one year largely in the Gallilee (according to the Gospels of Mark, Matthew and Luke) or a three year largely in Judea (according to the Gospel of John) ministry.
+He started his ministry when he was about 30 years old.

 Background material about Horus:

 He was considered to be the son of two major Egyptian deities: the God Osirus and and the Goddess Isis.
 In adulthood, he avenged his father's murder, and became recognized as the God of civil order and justice.
-Each of the Egyptian pharaohs were believed to be the living embodiment -- an incarnation -- of Horus.
-4
+Ancient Egyptians regarded each of the Egyptian pharaohs as the living embodiment -- an incarnation -- of Horus.
+4 The pharaohs derived a great deal of authority from this link.

 Isis with Horus 5 Horus 5